 What's hype: claims that don't survive contact with a real funnel

-The claims that reliably disappoint share a trait: they promise to remove human judgment or to skip the unglamorous foundation.
-Be skeptical of:
+The claims that reliably disappoint share a trait.
+They promise to remove human judgment, or to skip the unglamorous foundation, and usually both.

-- The fully autonomous AI ‘SDR’ that books meetings while you sleep.
-It can draft and send at volume, but unattended it also personalizes badly, misreads intent, and quietly damages your domain reputation and brand.
-Volume is not the hard part of pipeline.
+Start with the autonomous SDR that books meetings while you sleep.
+It will draft and send at volume, that part is true.
+Left unattended it also personalizes badly, misreads intent, and burns the sender reputation that decides whether your good email reaches anyone.
+Volume was never the hard part of pipeline.

-Take the 5-question RevOps Health Score, or book a free assessment with an operator who builds these systems for a living.
+Take the free RevOps Health Check, or book a free assessment with an operator who builds these systems for a living.

-Get your Health Score Book a Free AssessmentWhy most AI GTM projects underdeliver
+Take the RevOps Health Check Book a Free AssessmentWhy most AI GTM projects underdeliver

 When an AI initiative in go-to-market disappoints, it is almost never because the model was not smart enough.
-The usual causes are mundane and fixable:
+The usual causes are mundane, and every one of them is fixable:

 How to evaluate an AI GTM claim before you buy